jnqian99/academic-performance/README2.md

 To make the data easier to interpret in visualizations, we converted these numeric values back to their string labels before plotting.

 EDA provided comprehensive insights into the dataset:
-- **Data Overview**: To better understand the dataset, the table below provides an overview of the dataset including feature names, data type, number of missing values and number of unique values:
+- **Data Overview**: To get basic information about the dataset, the table below provides an overview of the dataset including feature names, data type, number of missing values, number of unique values and summary of statistics for numerical features:
 <table><thead>
   <tr>
     <th rowspan="2">Feature Name</th>